MalawiOfficial Name: Republic of Malawi

 Entry, Exit & Visa Requirements

-According to Malawian law, travelers must declare all foreign currency when entering Malawi, regardless of its purpose or amount.
-Travelers should only exchange foreign currency at the bank or approved foreign exchange bureaus.
+You must declare all foreign currency when entering Malawi regardless of the amount and exchange foreign currency at a bank or approved foreign exchange bureaus.
 Any currency declared at entry may be expatriated without further authorization.
-With bank approval, an individual may export up to 2000 USD per trip.
-Otherwise, an individual is not permitted to expropriate currency and it will be confiscated at the point of departure.
+With bank approval, you may export up to $3,000 per trip.
+Otherwise, you are not permitted to export currency and it will be confiscated at the point of departure.

-There is no risk of yellow fever in Malawi per the CDC’s travel information for Malawi.
-The government of Malawi requires proof of yellow fever vaccination only if you are arriving from a country with risk of yellow fever.
-This does not include the U.S. If you are traveling from a country other than the U.S., please review the Center for Disease Control website for a listing of countries with risk of yellow fever virus transmission.
+The government of Malawi requires proof of yellow fever vaccination if you arrive from a country with risk of yellow fever.
+Please review the Center for Disease Control website for a listing of countries with risk of yellow fever virus transmission.

-For travelers transiting South Africa on their way to and from Malawi, the South African government requires proof of yellow fever vaccination at least 14 days prior to arrival in South Africa; those without proof may be turned around at the South African port of entry.
+For travelers transiting South Africa on their way to Malawi, the South African government requires proof of yellow fever vaccination at least 10 days prior to arrival in South Africa if arriving from or transiting through a yellow fever country; those without proof may be turned around at the South African port of entry.
 For complete entry/exit requirements for South Africa, please see our Country Specific Information for South Africa.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Malawi.